vboix2/Peace-Agreements/README_en.md

 ## Documents

-The visualization creation process is detailed in the [documents](./documents) folder.
+The creation process of the visualization is detailed in the [documents](./documents) folder.

 * [PAC2](./documents/PAC2_VictorBoix.pdf) - Dataset exploration
 * [PAC3](./documents/PAC3_VictorBoix.pdf) - Visualization report